Marching Mizzou

 Marching Mizzou, M2, or The Big 'M' of the Midwest is the performing marching band for the University of Missouri, founded in 1885 as a college military band.
-Originally consisting of only 12 members, it is now the largest student organization on the MU campus, drawing students from nearly every major.
+Originally consisting of only 12 members, it is now the largest ensemble on the MU campus, drawing students from nearly every major.
 Marching Mizzou performs at all home football games of the Missouri Tigers football team, in addition to other university events; and expanded Mini Mizzou travels to two away games per season, while the entire band regularly follows the team to conference championship games and bowl games.
 Marching Mizzou's signature drill "Flip Tigers" has been a well-known tradition of its pre-game show since 1960.
 It is instructed by University of Missouri School of Music faculty.

 History

 Cadet Band

 Marching Mizzou began as the University of Missouri Cadet Band in 1885, founded by Frederick Pannell from the encouragement of Lt.
 Enoch H. Crowder.
 Initially, membership was limited to members of the school's Corps of Cadets.
 The band made only one appearance in the 1885 season, at a football game against the University of Kansas and was so well received by the assembled students and alumni that they were asked back to the next season's football games.
 The Corps obliged, and applications for membership grew quickly.
 Being a military band, the group performed at both Cadet Corps events and school events, playing music from composers like Beethoven and Wagner.